jonasengelmann/topic_modeling_example/README.md

 ## What is Latent Dirichlet Allocation?

 A common topic modeling method is *Latent Dirichlet Allocation* first proposed by [David Blei, Andrew Ng und Michael I. Jordan](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) in 2003.
 It is a general statistical model that allows to find and identify topics within documents.
-It posits that each document contains of a mixture of topics, and each word in a document is attributed to a specific topic.
-The sets of words that make up the topics are then iteratively identified.
-The only variable that has to be specified is the number of topics.
+It posits that each document consists of a mixture of topics, and each word in a document is attributed to a specific topic.
+The sets of words that make up the topics are then in an iterative training process identified.
+The only variable that has to be specified beforehand is the number of topics.

 ## Building a corpus from newspaper articles

 To test this method I am going to build a textcorpus consisting of newspaper articles.
 This is a somewhat straightforward example since we can assume the existence of distinct topics.
 I chose *zeit.de* since it was easy to scrape and the information on each page could be easily parsed.
 Further, they also provide some topic tags for each article which could be later used as a reference to evaluate the model's performance.

-The scraping is done by using Python's asynchronous framework *asyncio*, which greatly improves speed since many articles can be downloaded and processed at once.
-For reference, I was able to download one year of articles within an hour.
+The scraping is done using Python's asynchronous framework *asyncio*, which greatly improves speed since many articles can be downloaded and processed at once.
+For reference, I was able to download one year of articles (around 70 thousand) within an hour.
 The text of each article and some extra information, such as title, authors, tags, etc. is saved in a sqlite database.

 ## Preprocessing

 In order to achieve good results we need to preprocess the text of each article.
-Ideally, we want to end up with words that are highly deterministic of a topic and also with as few words as necessary.
-In a first step we will remove numbers, any type of punctuation, quotation marks, etc. Then we will filter out all words that are not nouns, adjectives, adverbs or verbs.
+Ideally, we want to end up with words that are decisive for a topic (e.g. `president`) and also with as few words as necessary.
+In a first step we will remove all numbers, any type of punctuation, quotation marks, etc. Then we will filter out all words that are not nouns, adjectives, adverbs or verbs.
 It is also a good practice to identify bigrams and trigrams, as for example the bigram `white_house` carries different semantic information as the separate unigrams `house` and `white`.
 Further, we will lemmatize the remaining words, a process by which inflected words are transformed into their base form.
 These steps greatly decrease the size of unique words.
-Additionally, we will remove words that appear in almost all documents, and are thus not distinctive enough.
+Additionally, we will remove words that appear in almost all documents, and are probably not distinctive enough.

 Note: Stemming is generally also a good idea, however, I could not find a good library that supports German.

-In a final preprocessing step we will calculate bag of words representations for each document, which is a vector that consisting of the frequency of the words used in that document.
+In a final preprocessing step we will calculate bag-of-words representations for each document, which could be understood as a vector pointing into a specific direction depending on which words and how often they were used in a document.

 # Results